-1.3 Accessing the Hub Administrator Interface
+1.4 Accessing the Hub Administrator Interface

-Once the program has been installed, set your compatible browser to:
+Once the program has been installed, set a compatible browser to:

-http://Your_LISTSERV_Host/hub.
+http://Your\LISTSERV\Host/hub.
 Enter a password to log in and access the program.
 The default administrator password after a fresh installation is "admin".

-In a Windows installation, a shortcut for this address will appear in the Windows Start Menu under "Programs → L-Soft Application Server".
+In a Windows installation, a shortcut for this address will appear in the Windows Start Menu under "Programs $\rightarrow$ L-Soft Application Server".

-1.4 Understanding the Hub Administrator Interface
+1.5 Understanding the Hub Administrator Interface